Jerenaux/phaserquest/README.md

 The default por when using the Docker way is `80`, so you need to navigate to `<IP_of_your_Docker_machine>:80` to be able to access the game (e.g. 192.168.99.100:80).

+## Modifying the map

+In `assets/maps/`, you can find `phaserquest_map.tmx`, which is the Tiled file of the map of the game, to be edited with the [Tiled Map Editor](http://www.mapeditor.org/).
+One you have made modifications in the Tiled file, you need to export it as a JSON file.
+But that file will contain a lot of layers, a legacy from how the original Browserquest map was designed.
+A lot of layers will translate to a very poor performance with Phaser, which is a shame since most of these layers contain only a few tiles.
+The solution is to "flatten" them to cram as many tiles as possible in the same layers.
+You can do so by running `formatMap()` from `js/server/format.js`.
+It will look for a `map.json` file in `assets/maps` and output two new files, the flattened map files for the client and the server.

 ## Further documentation

 I have written and will keep writing articles about some development aspects of the game.
 The full list of existing articles is available [here](http://www.dynetisgames.com/tag/phaser-quest/).